Weakly modular graphs and nonpositive curvature: Main results

-\begin{proposition} (1) Hyperoctahedra, half-cubes, Johnson graphs, the Schl\"afli graph, and the Gosset graphs are thick ppm-graphs.
-Their retracts are ppm-graphs and the retracts of their weak Cartesian products are pm-graphs.
+\begin{itemize} \item[(1)] Hyperoctahedra, half-cubes, Johnson graphs, the Schl\"afli graph, and the Gosset graphs are thick ppm-graphs.
+Their retracts are (not necessarily 2-connected) ppm-graphs and the retracts of their weak Cartesian products are pm-graphs.

-(2) Thick $L_1$--pm-graphs are weak Cartesian products of thick $L_1$--ppm-graphs.
+\item[(2)] Thick $L_1$--pm-graphs are weak Cartesian products of thick $L_1$--ppm-graphs.
 Finite thick $L_1$--ppm-graphs are either subgraphs of hyperoctahedra or basis graphs of even $\triangle$--matroids (and thus isometric subgraphs of half-cubes).
 The latter graphs are exactly the finite ppm-graphs satisfying the condition (IC4), not containing propellers, and the links of vertices of which do not contain induced $W_5$.